logzio/jmx2graphite/README.md

 1. Docker image which reads JMX from a jolokia agent running on a JVM, since exposing JMX is the simplest and easiest through Jolokia agent (1 liner - see below).
 2. Run as a java agent, and get metrics directly from MBean Platform

-The reporting to graphite is done through the Pickle protocol, hence by default port 2004, since it's more efficient.

 The metrics reported have the following names template:

 [service-name].[service-host].[metric-name]